agnesoft/adev/projects/abuild/high_level_design.md

 - All the declarative build systems offer multiple targets and configurations and offer compiler toolchain usage consistency.
 - Only some build systems provide transparency so that the actual commands run against the compiler toolchain can be inspected.
-- None of the existing build systems can run without prior configuration of the project in form of project/build files (often using other languages).
+- None of the existing build systems can run without prior configuration of the project in the form of project/build files (often using other languages).
 - None of the existing build systems support automatic dependency resolution - all of them require manual setup of dependencies often in multiple steps: introducing the dependency in the sources, setting up include directories in the build system for a given project and finally adding the dependency to another target.
 - None of the existing build systems currently support C++20 modules.
 - C++ build systems oddly enough are mostly not written in C++.